 (1935) - Dir.
 Walter Forde

-Thanks to her and the great London fog and sewer tunnel hideout atmosphere, pacing (it all takes place in one wild night) and robust British chin into the wind danger-facing this an edge-of-your seater all the way.
-Ralph Richardson is the florid villain (he's played Drummond in an earlier very atypical entry).
-There are trap doors and secret panels and an extended chase climax racing down the winding stairs of a closed Metro station, up into a dark elaborately statue and relic-filled British Museum (top)--allowing for much sneaking and relic smashing and boomerang tossing--and then onto an out of control speeding train (mind the gap!)
-There was a gorgeous version up on Netflix streaming.
+Ralph Richardson really lets loose as the florid villain (he played Drummond in an earlier very atypical entry that weirdly advocated quasi-fascism).
+His sewer lair includes trap doors and secret panels and there's an extended chase climax racing down the winding stairs of a closed Metro station, leading up into a dark elaborately statue and relic-filled British Museum (top)--allowing for much sneaking and relic smashing and boomerang tossing--and then onto an out of control speeding train finale.
+There was a gorgeous version up on Netflix streaming for awhile.
 Now... who knows?
-Nothing lasts forever, except Britannia... so hail it.
+Nothing lasts forever --except Britannia, so we may as well hail the shit out of it.

 "What does physical eroticism signify if not a violation of the very being of its practitioners? — a violation bordering on death, bordering on murder?" - Batailles, Eroticism